openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     }

-A compile-time error occurs if a constructor calls itself, directly or indirectly, through a series of one or more explicit constructor calls using ``this``.
+A :index:`compile-time error` occurs if a constructor calls itself, directly or indirectly, through a series of one or more explicit constructor calls using ``this``.